harrislapiroff/chromamine.com/src/posts/shooting-with-a-nikon-d70-in-the-smartphone-age.md

 _Bathroom selfies showing my apparatus for using both cameras simultaneously.
 Left: Nikon, Right: iPhone_

 It's worth reiterating here that I have never been a particularly expert photographer and it's been years since my expertise was at its peak.
 It's possible I've made technical errors or used terms of art incorrectly, though I've tried my best.
-I've made color adjustments and cropped images to improve the images and make them more comparable.
+I've made color adjustments and cropped to improve the photos and make them more comparable.
 I'm as amateur at editing as I am at capturing.
 In practice the D70 images required much more editing to get colors I was happy with.

 I wasn't particularly scientific: I didn't devise an array of subjects that that would test various factors.
 I vaguely tried to match shots between cameras but wasn't super careful.
 I simply went out and took photos – twice – of whatever caught my eye.
 I also biased toward circumstances where the D70 shines and I selected images where the competition is closest – this is far from a random sample.
 The D70 loves bright and outdoor environments and struggles in medium- to low-light scenarios where my iPhone did fine.